 How to Protect Your Back While You Sleep

 Back pain happens to the best of us.
 In fact, it’s estimated that close to 80% of adults will experience back pain at some point in their lives.
-If you’ve ever had back pain, then you know that making the wrong sleep choices, like snoozing on your stomach or lying on a too-soft mattress, can hurt you.
-You also know that pain can disrupt your sleep in a big way.
-You don’t have to grin and bear it, though.
+If you’ve ever had back pain, then you know making the wrong sleep choices, like snoozing on your stomach or lying on a too-soft mattress, can hurt you.

 There are a number of steps you can take to alleviate back pain and even prevent it from happening in the first place.
-One of the most important is making sure that any mattress you sleep on has adequate lumbar support and your pillow offers enough back support throughout the night.
+The most important step you can take is making sure any mattress you sleep on has adequate lumbar support and your pillow offers enough back support throughout the night.

 The best mattress for lumbar support

-Beyond choosing a medium-firm mattress, an adjustable bed may also ease lower back pain, says Queiros.
+Beyond choosing a medium-firm mattress, an adjustable bed may also be able to ease lower back pain.
 Adjustable bases allow you to raise your head and legs separately, taking the pressure off your lower back.
-Raising your head is also good if you snore or have acid reflux.
 (Here are some more tips for sleeping with back pain.)